Preheat the oven to 180ºC/350ºF/gas 4. Grease and line a 20cm x 30cm traybake tin.

-Peel and grate the carrots and lemon zest into a large bowl, mix in the currants or sultanas, then roughly chop and add the pecans, then set aside.
+Peel and grate the carrots into a large bowl, then grate in the lemon zest.
+Mix in the currants, then roughly chop and add the pecans.

-In another bowl, combine the flour, baking powder, ½ a teaspoon of sea salt, and the spices, Dice and add the ginger, then add the leaves from the tea bag and mix well.
+In another bowl, combine the flour, baking powder, all the spices and ½ a teaspoon of sea salt.
+Dice and add the ginger, then split open the tea bag, pour in the leaves, and mix well.

-For the buttercream, place the butter in the bowl of an electric mixer and beat until creamy, about 5 minutes.
+Meanwhile, for the buttercream, place the butter in the bowl of a free-standing mixer and beat for about 5 minutes, or until creamy.

 Add the cream cheese and beat until just combined.
-Next, add the icing sugar and beat again until smooth (don't over-mix it as your icing will be runny.)
-Refrigerate for at least 15 minutes, then spoon the buttercream over the cake and spread out evenly.
+Next, add the icing sugar and beat again until smooth – don't overmix it, or your icing will be runny!
+Chill in the fridge for at least 15 minutes, then spoon over the cake and spread out evenly.

-Place the coconut into a dry frying pan over a medium heat and cook for 3 to 5 minutes, or until lightly toasted, tossing occasionally.
-Scatter it over the iced cake, then serve.
+Toast the coconut in a dry frying pan over a medium heat for 3 minutes, or until lightly golden, tossing occasionally.
+Scatter over the iced cake, then slice up and enjoy!